christung16/terraform-mso-aci/README.md

     }

 3. After successfully applied, you need to manually map the upnlink into the vmnic
+4. When destroy the resource, remember to "Undeploy template" first
+5. There are still missing a lot of advance features like lacp, vpc, pbr, service graph, etc. You can try to build your own and share it out.

 ## Getting help

 Instruct users how to get help with this code; this might include links to an issues list, wiki, mailing list, etc.